panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ## 1. The states of a variable

 I'd like to have an agreement about the terms I'm going to use.
-The following 2 sections will make clear about what it means a variable to be "defined"/"not defined" and "initialized"/"uninitialized".
+In the following 2 sections, I'll make it clear what it means for a variable to be "defined"/"not defined" and "initialized"/"uninitialized".

 ### 1.1 Defined / not defined variable